nightrunner91/nightvue/README.md

   * `src/styles/sections` folder includes styles for "big" and unique parts like: header, footer, article, hero, etc.
 * `src/views` folder includes Vue pages you are using in your project.
 By default it's only **Home.vue** page

-Finally, `App.vue` is the root file and `main.js` is the file where you import components, directives, plugins etc.
+Finally, `App.vue` is the root file and `main.js` is the file where you import components, directives, styles, plugins etc.

 # Documentation 📚